List of Santa Barbara characters: Dash Nichols

 Julia, shaken up by Dash's actions, accused him of rape and the matter was taken to court, where Dash was forced to re-live the events of the death of his former patient.
 Dash was set free, and Julia took the matter in her own hands by kidnapping him and forcing him to admit what he did to her.
-Even though he finally admitted what he did, Dash wasn't aware of his behavior until he saved a woman from rape one day.
+Even though he finally admitted what he did, Dash was not aware of his behavior until he saved a woman from rape one day.
 Keen on making things right, Dash decided to help out Katrina Ruyker, and they began a love story constantly interrupted by C.C.'s belief that Dash was a dangerous person.
 When he lost his job, Dash left town to find another one.
 Katrina stayed in town for a while, but later left and announced that she'd be looking for Dash.